Programme

 Margaret Cooneychief operating officer, Octopus Energy

-James Kilty – chief executive, Powerco (Transpower CE from Feb 25)
+James Kilty – chief executive, Transpower

 Nigel Barbour – group chief executive, Orion